Hosahalli metro station

 Sri Balagangadharanatha Swamiji Stn., Hosahalli (formerly known as Hosahalli) is an elevated metro station on the East-West corridor of the Purple Line of Namma Metro serving the Hosahalli area in Bengaluru, India.
-It was opened to the public on 16 November 2015.
+It was opened to the public on 16 November 2015 as a part of the Magadi Road-Mysuru Road section of the Purple Line.

 This station is named after Indian religious leader, Balagangadharanatha Swamiji.

 History

+Upon inauguration, the station was simply named Hosahalli.
+Proposals to have the station renamed after Balagangadharanatha Swamiji were first brought up by several political leaders at the inauguration ceremony of the Magadi Road-Mysuru Road stretch of the Purple Line, within which the station is.
+It was implied that these proposals were politically motivated and attempts to please their respective constituencies.
+This was (at the time) a deviation from BMRCL's norm of not naming railway stations after notable persons.

-Although the station has not yet officially been renamed, it is referred to as "Sri Balagangadhara Natha Swamiji Station – Hosahalli" in announcements on the Namma Metro.
+As of today, the station has officially been renamed, and is referred to as "Sri Balagangadharanatha Natha Swamiji Station – Hosahalli" in announcements on the Namma Metro.